 - Film 10 (Film History and Form), 4 units, generally offered Fall, Spring, and Summer.
 This course is an introduction to the early history of cinema (from its nineteenth-century prehistory to the sound cinema of the 1930s) and to the interpretive skills necessary for close analysis of film.
 NOTE: this is a revised and renumbered version of Film 25A in the previous curriculum.

-- Film 20 (Film & Media Cultures), 4 units, generally offered each Fall, Spring, and Summer.
+- Film 20 (Film and Media Theory), 4 units, generally offered each Fall, Spring, and Summer.
 This course is an introduction to the theoretical study of a range of media, including photography, film, television, video, and print and digital media.

 One of the three following courses completes the lower-division course requirement: